 Personal exemptions are out in 2018 and in their place is an increased standard deduction.
 This directly impacts your W-4 because the number of allowances you are claiming is somewhat convoluted.

 You can no longer claim a personal exemption for yourself, your spouse, or even your dependents, so claiming “Married 2” doesn’t mean married with 2 dependents anymore.

 The best way to figure out how many allowances you should claim is by projecting out your 2018 tax liability.
-The tax foundation has a useful tool to find out how the new law impacts your federal income tax.
+Here is a useful tool help you determine your federal income tax!
 Simply chose the scenario that best matches your family size and annual income and see how much tax you should pay in throughout the year.

 Once you have a ballpark number you can talk to your payroll department to determine how many allowances you should claim.
 Remember, if you’re married then you should adjust your allowances based on your portion of the estimated tax liability.

 Here are some highlights on the 2018 enhanced child tax credit: